microsoft/playwright/docs/src/test-api/class-test.md

-## method: Test.fail#4
+## method: Test.fail
-* since: v1.42
+* since: v1.10

-Declares a test that "should fail".
-Playwright Test runs this test and ensures that it is actually failing.
+Marks a test as "should fail".
+Playwright runs this test and ensures that it is actually failing.
 This is useful for documentation purposes to acknowledge that some functionality is broken until it is fixed.

+* `test.fail(title, body)`
+* `test.fail()`
+* `test.fail(condition, description)`
+* `test.fail(callback, description)`

 **Usage**

+You can declare a test as failing, so that Playwright ensures it actually fails.

 ```js
 import { test, expect } from '@playwright/test';